geooot/zig-sokol-crossplatform-starter/README.md

 ## Things that would be cool to add in the future

 In no particular order
-- Move sokol-zig to be a zig dependency rather than a git submodule
+- [x] Move sokol-zig to be a zig dependency rather than a git submodule
-- Can we get rid of the dependency on `xcodegen` and `bundletool`?
+- [x] Can we get rid of the dependency on `xcodegen` and `bundletool`?
 I think we can at least use zig package manager to fetch those dependencies on build.
 We need zip support (xcodegen releases itself as a zip file rather than a tarball) and single file download support (bundletool packages itself as a single `.jar`) to make that possible.
    - Even crazier idea: reimplement `xcodegen` and `bundletool` as zig libraries.
-- In my sleep I still think about `kubkon/zig-ios-example` since it doesn't require generating a xcode project at all.
+- [ ] In my sleep I still think about `kubkon/zig-ios-example` since it doesn't require generating a xcode project at all.
 I think in reality, people might need **some** xcode project generation support, but like...
-- Github Action CI/CD workflows.
+- [x] Github Action CI/CD workflows.
-- Add minimal WASM/WASI builds (lets move past emscripten).
+- [ ] Add minimal WASM/WASI builds (lets move past emscripten).

 ## License

 This is Public Domain software with the UNLICENSE license.
 All code except for the following exceptions are under the UNLICENSE license.
-- `build/auto-detect.zig` falls under the MIT License [[See here]](https://github.com/MasterQ32/ZigAndroidTemplate/blob/master/LICENCE).
+- `build/auto-detect.zig` falls under the MIT License [[[See here]]](https://github.com/MasterQ32/ZigAndroidTemplate/blob/master/LICENCE).
-- `deps/sokol-zig` (and sokol in general) fall under the Zlib license [[[See here]]](https://github.com/floooh/sokol/blob/master/LICENSE).
+- `sokol-zig` (and sokol in general) fall under the Zlib license [[[See here]]](https://github.com/floooh/sokol/blob/master/LICENSE).